Beneficial weed grows in SF

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: February 8, 2012.
-This entry was posted in Chocolate around the World, History, Local chocolatiers, San Francisco chocolate and tagged 70%, bean to bar, cacao nibs, cafe, chocolate cafe, chocolate liquor, cocoa beans, Columbia, conching, Costa Rica, Dandelion Chocolate, factory, floral, hot chocolate, Madagascar, Mast Brothers, mouth-feel, organic, single origin, tasting.
+This entry was posted in Chocolate around the World, History, Local chocolatiers, San Francisco chocolate, Update and tagged 70%, bean to bar, cacao nibs, cafe, chocolate cafe, chocolate liquor, cocoa beans, Columbia, conching, Costa Rica, Dandelion Chocolate, factory, floral, hot chocolate, Madagascar, Mast Brothers, mouth-feel, organic, single origin, tasting.
 Bookmark the permalink.